Adam1Adam1/project--one/README.md

 ## Project Description

 Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

+## API and Data Sample

+Specify the API you are using and include a link.
+Show us a snippet of JSON returned by your API so we know you can access it and get the info you need
 "coord": {
         "lon": -0.1257,
         "lat": 51.5085